-There are certain tests performed by the doctor in order to fully diagnose the frontal lobe brain injury.
-You have to consult a doctor if an MRI and CT scan are required.
+There are certain tests by the doctor to fully diagnose the frontal lobe brain injury.
+Consult a doctor if an MRI and CT scan are necessary.
 With a CT scan, it involves the creation of cross sectional images of the brain in order to detect blood clots and tissue damage.
 An MRI is not used during emergency cases since it takes a long time to create a detailed image of the brain.

 Symptoms of a frontal lobe brain injury

-Depending on the part of the frontal lobe that is damaged and the severity of the injury, there are various possible symptoms.
+Depending on the part of the frontal lobe with damage and the severity of the injury, there are various possible symptoms.